rennanreis/api-testing-framework/README.md

 - Clean and modular Postman collection organized by resource
 - Use of environments with dynamic variables for flexible configuration
 - Coverage for happy path, invalid IDs, and malformed parameters
-- Chaining of related resources using data from previous responses
+- Chaining of related resources using data from previous responses (people → starships, species, etc.)
+- Simulation of POST, PUT, DELETE using mock services (JSONPlaceholder)
+- Educational test covering acceptance of invalid input by public APIs
 - Newman integration for CLI-based test execution
 - HTML report generation with `newman-reporter-html`
 - Test naming and commit history follow Conventional Commits
-- README and test structure optimized for QA portfolios and articles

 ---